-- 1) Dipraglurant IR for Parkinson's disease levodopa-induced dyskinesia (PD-LID) - 2) Dipraglurant ER for non-Parkinsonian dystonia - 3) ADX71441 (GABAB PAM) for Charcot-Marie-Tooth 1A disorder (CMT 1A) - 4) ADX71441 (GABAB PAM) for addiction - 5) ADX71149 (mGluR2) collaboration with JPI. for an undisclosed major CNS indication
+- 1) Dipraglurant IR for Parkinson's disease levodopa-induced dyskinesia (PD-LID) - 2) Dipraglurant ER for non-Parkinsonian dystonia - 3) ADX71441 (GABA_B PAM) for Charcot-Marie-Tooth 1A disorder (CMT 1A) - 4) ADX71441 (GABA_B PAM) for addiction (alcohol use disorder, nicotine and cocaine) - 5) ADX71149 (mGluR2) for epilepsy in collaboration with JPI.

 The first three projects (PD-LID, dystonia, CMT 1A) target rare neurological movement disorders caused by the glutamate or GABA pathways backed by robust scientific rational.
 These projects have Addex' highest priority, and with relatively little funding, could trigger substantial upside.
-The latter two projects (addiction, undisclosed major CNS indication) target large indications where an external partner is required.
+The latter two projects (addiction, epilepsy) target large indications where an external partner is required.
 ADX71149 is partnered with JPI and targets major CNS disorders.
 Proof-of-concept was established as an add-on therapy for treating negative symptoms in schizophrenia.
-A new major CNS indication should be announced around year-end with substantial upside potential at zero cost to Addex.
-Full development of ADX71441 (GABAB PAM) for addiction will rely on sufficient external funding and finding the right development and commercialization partner.
+The recently announced epilepsy indication has substantial upside potential at zero cost to Addex.
+Full development of ADX71441 (GABA_B PAM) for addiction will rely on sufficient external funding and finding the right development and commercialization partner.